dvidelabs/flatcc/doc/binary-format.md

 This feature can be seen as equivalent to repeating a field of the same type multiple times in struct.

-Fixed size arrays has been introduced mid 2019 but limited to struct fields of scalar type of non-zero length.
+Fixed size array struct fields has been introduced mid 2019.

-A fixed size array is somewhat like a vector of fixed length containing inline fixed size elements and no size prefix and they are stored inline structs.
-An element can be a struct or a scalar including enums.
+A fixed size array is somewhat like a vector of fixed length containing inline fixed size elements with no stored size header.
+The element type can be scalars, enums and structs but not other fixed size errors (without wrapping them in a struct).

 An array should not be mistaken for vector as vectors are independent objects while arrays are not.

-It is not expected that this feature will be supported for table fields or unions directly but it is possible via a struct wrapper.
+Vectors cannot be fixed size.
+An array can store fixed size arrays inline by wrapping them in a struct and the same applies to unions.

-The binary format of a fixed size vector of length `n` and type `t` can be precisely emulated by created a struct that holds exactly `n` fields of type `t`, `n >= 0`.
-This means that a fixed size array does not store any length information in a header and that it is stored inline in in structs.
-Alignment follows the rules of structs rules with arrays having the same alignment as their elements and also supports the `force_align` attribute.
+The binary format of a fixed size vector of length `n` and type `t` can be precisely emulated by created a struct that holds exactly `n` fields of type `t`, `n > 0`.
+This means that a fixed size array does not store any length information in a header and that it is stored inline within a struct.
+Alignment follows the structs alignment rules with arrays having the same alignment as their elements and not their entire size.

-Current implementations only support arrays of non-zero length.
-The maxium length is limited by the maximum struct size and / or an implementation imposed length limit.
+The maximum length is limited by the maximum struct size and / or an implementation imposed length limit.
 Flatcc accepts any array that will fit in struct with a maximum size of 2^16-1 by default but can be compiled with a different setting.
+Googles flatc implementation currently enforces a maximum element count of 2^16-1.

 Assuming the schema compiler computes the correct alignment for the overall struct, there is no additonal work in verifying a buffer containing a fixed size array because structs are verified based on the outermost structs size and alignment without having to inspect its content.

-Flatcc currently does not support fixed size arrays containing structs or enums but these might be added later.
-Note that since structs can be empty, it would imply that arrays can also be empty even if not zero-length.

-If 0-length arrays are supported, the alignment must still respect the alignment of the element type.
+Fixed size arrays are not permitted to be 0-length, but if they were to be defined they would enforce alignment according their element alignment and therfore could affect the placement of successor elemement and affect the containing struct size and alignment.
+It is not convenient to work with zero-size elements in C which is one reason 0-length elements are not supported.

-Careful: speculative support for fixed length strings which might never be supported and with details subject to likely change: A new type `char` is used to create fixed length utf8 or ASCII strings that are always zero terminated and zeropadded.
+The following example contains speculative support for fixed length strings which might never be supported and with details subject to likely change: A new type `char` is used to create fixed length utf8 or ASCII strings that are always zero terminated and zeropadded.
 A [char:4] takes up 5 bytes including a zero termination byte and may hold any valid zero terminated ASCII or UTF-8 string of that length.
 While `[char:1]` is a valid type, `char` is not.

 _Note: the syntax `[string:4]` has been proposed to mean a string of 4 characters, but it actually means a fixed size vector of 4 offsets to